 Low intensity training

-The downside to this is it take a lot of time.
+The downside to this is it takes time to see results.
 You would need to typically do this longer run on 3 to 4 days of the week for 3 to 4 weeks for a lasting change.
 We would then advise doing it once a week after the initial period to make the change permanent.
 You will notice a change in fat levels and you'll be able to run your initial 20 minute stint easier and faster.

 - 5 minutes walking warm up

 That is 30 minutes.
 It doesn't seem long but you should find it pretty exhausting.
 We haven't put the actual speed because that is so individual for you.
 As this is done on a treadmill we've have allowed time for the treadmill to speed up and slow down so don't worry about that delay.
 Combine this with the LIT during the week for maximum effect:

 - Monday: LIT (Low Intensity Training)